80001/galery/README.md

 - Enable filters for Image
 - Enable sorting for image
 - Enable pages for image(by 10 per page) and "Show more" Image
-- Enable create post with image
+- Enable create post with image only Auth user
 - Enable preview with post/show in Blog
 - Enable download image
 - Enable link with author of Image